Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Application for quantum heat engines

-For instance, a Quantum-Otto cycle consists four paths with isentropic compression, hot isochoric stage, isentropic expansion, and cold isochoric stage.
-During the isochoric stages the system is in contact with a reservoir, heat exchange occurs and no work is done during the process.
-These parts are the quantum thermalization parts of the cycle and end up with a thermal quantum state of the working substance.
-Isentropic stages are the quantum adiabatic paths in which the unitary evolution (system disconnected with the reservoir) takes place with a time dependent system parameter.
-Work is done in these stages while there is no heat transfer between the system and environment.
-Efficiency and power of quantum heat engines has conventional definitions as the ratio of work output and the work input and the work output per unit time respectively.
-Since the quantum adiabatic paths are infinitely long, power can be a quantifier for finite-time quantum thermodynamic cycles~\cite{geva_quantummechanical_1992,feldmann_performance_2000}.
-As the name implies, in a finite time thermodynamic quantum cycle adiabatic paths also operate in finite-time.
-It's a straightforward inference to expect high power output with a shorter cycle time.
-However, in finite-time thermodynamics, increase in efficiency generally yields a power decrease and vice versa~\cite{feldmann_performance_2000}.
-Moreover, by the rapid adiabatic drive unwanted entropy production; an internal friction occurs during the finite-time adiabatic paths due to the non-commuting Hamiltonians at different instances~\cite{feldmann_quantum_2006,plastina_irreversible_2014,cakmak_irreversibility_2016}.
-Since these effects limits the performance of quantum thermal machines, shortening the isochoric paths (Quantum thermalization) of the cycle becomes important in order to enhance their performance.
+In general, quantum heat engines operate using classical thermodynamic cycles while the working substance is replaced by a quantum system~\cite{quan_quantum_2007}.
+For instance, a quantum-Otto cycle consists of four strokes: isentropic compression, hot isochoric stage, isentropic expansion, and cold isochoric stage.
+During the isochoric stages the quantum system is in contact with a reservoir where heat exchange occurs and no work is done during the process.
+These two strokes are the quantum thermalization parts of the cycle and end up (normally) with a thermal quantum state of the working substance.
+The isentropic strokes are the quantum adiabatic processes in which a unitary evolution takes place and the system Hamiltonian has time-dependent parameters, therefore work is done during these stages~\cite{KoslDyna}.
+In the adiabatic strokes there is no heat transfer between the system and the environment because the working substance is disconnected from the reservoir.